shri-5279/shri-5279/README.md

 <p align="center">
   🌩️ Cloud | ☁️ DevOps | 🤖 AI | 💡 Problem Solver <br/>
-  Passionate about building scalable systems, intelligent automation, and cloud-native solutions.
+  Passionate about designing scalable systems, intelligent automation, and cloud-native architectures.
 </p>

 ---

 ### 🚀 About Me

-- 🧠 Currently diving deep into **Cloud Infrastructure Automation**, **RAG**, and **LLM integration**
+- 🧭 On a journey toward becoming a **Cloud Solutions Architect**, focused on **designing secure, scalable, and cost-optimized infrastructures**
+- 🧠 Currently exploring **Infrastructure as Code (IaC)**, **Multi-Cloud Architecture Design**, and **LLM-powered Automation**
-- 🧰 Tech enthusiast with experience across **AWS, Azure, and DevOps pipelines**
+- 🧰 Tech enthusiast with hands-on experience across **AWS, Azure, and DevOps pipelines**
-- 🎯 Goal: To engineer intelligent and highly available cloud environments
+- 🎯 Mission: To architect reliable, efficient, and intelligent systems that bridge cloud and AI
 - ✉️ Reach me at: **[stshri847@gmail.com](mailto:stshri847@gmail.com)**
-- ⚡ Fun fact: I can troubleshoot faster than Jenkins can run a failed pipeline 😉
+- ⚡ Fun fact: I automate so much that I sometimes forget how to do things manually 😅

 ---